hor63/horOpenVario/README.md

 *This file is part of horOpenVario*

-*Copyright (C) 2017  Kai Horstmann <horstmannkai@hotmail.com>*
+*Copyright (C) 2017-2021  Kai Horstmann*

 # Open Vario on Cubieboard 2 running Ubuntu
 ## horOpenVario

 This repository is the main repository of [horOpenVario](https://github.com/hor63/horOpenVario.git).

-This build system builds a Linux kernel for a *Cubiebaord 2* with an Allwinner A20 (sun7i) SOC.
+This build system builds a complete Linux installation for a *Cubiebaord 2* with an Allwinner A20 (sun7i) SOC.
+It is intended to run [XCSoar](https://xcsoar.org)

-The system creates a SD card image which permits installing an Ubuntu Core system on the same SD card.
+This build system creates a SD card image containing a ready-to-run Linux system.
+It includes
+- The SD card image itself contains the /boot and root partition.
+- U-Boot binary image installed at the start of the image before the boot partition.
+- A vanilla 5.10 LTS Linux kernel, currently the recent patch 58.
+- Vanilla Ubuntu LTS 2.004 (Focal) installation with
+  - Text mode only
+  - Networking for USB tethering, Ethernet, and multiple WiFi USB sticks (particularly Realtec).
+  - Complete development package to compile XCSoar directly on the Cubieboard
+  - **Working** OpenGL ES 2.0 Mali acceleration either with
+    -  Closed-source MALI blob, and out-of-tree Mali driver
+    -  Open-source LIMA driver in the kernel, and Mesa client side (Ubuntu Focal already brings a version of Mesa with working Lima driver)

+## Checkout the repository

 This repository requires a number of git submodules.
 Therefore check it out either with